MrNerrevar/Sports_rest_api/README.md

 # Sports REST API

-This is a simple REST API built with Python and Sanic that manages multiple sports, events, and selections.
+This is a simple REST API built with Python and Sanic used for learning purposes.

 ## Table of Contents
 - [Overview](#overview)